XyrenTheCoder/rb/README.md

 # rb

-This is my first time learning ruby, I used 5 hours on this Discord bot code
+This is my first time learning ruby, I spent 5 hours on learning 0.1% ruby basics and wrote this Discord bot code

 ## contributers